ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 ### Quick start

+The following lists the most commonly visted pages of the HPCC site.
+They can also be access via navigation system outlined below.

 #### Navigating and searching this site

 + __Top menu__ located in bar on top of each page provides links to the main content categories